 The magic of "Enrosadira"

-When the sun goes down, the Dolomite mountains glow in warm red tones
+When the sun goes down, the pale mountains start to glow in warm red tones

 A glorious natural phenomenon awaits every visitor to Alta Badia and one which never ceases to amaze – the “alpenglow”, or “Enrosadira” as we call it in our Ladin language.
 And, this magic is capable of surprising even the most experienced mountaineer.